Storm Damage to Landscape Trees: Prediction, Prevention, Treatment

 Katie Himanga, consulting urban forester, Heartwood Forestry.

-Patrick Weicherding, extension horticulturist, University of Minnesota Extension Service, Anoka County.
+Patrick Weicherding, extension horticulturist, University of Minnesota Extension, Anoka County.